Our Operating Agreement Template is included in our Pro and Premium plans. It’s also available for $125 with our starter plan.

 According to the U.S. Small Business Administration (SBA), all LLCs should have an Operating Agreement.
 Operating Agreements officially bind members of the LLC to the terms and conditions outlined, and the document must be signed by each member to be valid.
 All in all, Operating Agreements empower businesses to be flexible and should not be bypassed or overlooked.

 The SBA recommends that all LLCs include specific guidelines to run the internal affairs of their companies.
 This is because creating a clear and comprehensive Operating Agreement can add legitimacy to your business and avoid internal conflicts.
-If a business chooses to bypass this document, they will be subject to default LLC laws in Tennessee, which may not fit their desired structure.
+If a business chooses to bypass this document, it will be subject to default LLC laws in Tennessee, which may not fit its desired structure.

 Thankfully, drafting an Operating Agreement is easy.
 By opting to use an Operating Agreement template, you can significantly decrease the amount of time that you would otherwise spend to create this essential document.
 Furthermore, you can feel confident that your Operating Agreement covers every minute detail that might otherwise be overlooked so that your business and personal assets are safe.